faenrandir/a_careful_examination/documents/polygamy/denials/response_to_brian_hales_polygamy_denials.md

+### A Critique of Joseph Smith's Polygamy: "Thou Shalt not Lie" and Denials of Polygamy

 > Despite criticisms charging that Joseph lied when denying polygamy, the fact is that under Illinois statute, he could truthfully answer negatively because state laws prevented any person from entering into more than one marriage.
 A second (or third or forth) marriage could not be certified with any legal document.
 Hence practicing legal polygamy was an impossibility.